FIRE HOUSE TRAINING MANIKINS

-- The protective coveralls and boots greatly extended the life of the manikins and are easily ‘user’ replaceable if damaged.
+- The protective overalls and boots greatly extend the life of the manikins and are easy ‘user’ replaceable if damaged.

 - A separate hood, also made in Nomex completely covers the head – being separate this makes the fitting of replacement coveralls considerably easier.

 - Main carcass – Constructed in the same flame retardant Polyester (conforms to BS EN ISO 15025:2002) used in Police ballistic/stab vests.

 - The main carcass – reinforced with 38mm Nomex webbing – standard Polypropylene webbing will go brittle and melt at the high temperatures this manikin is designed to withstand.

 - Protective overalls are constructed using a Nomex blend material (conforms to EN11612) and offer good protection against high temperatures – it is permanently non-flammable and most commonly used in protective clothing to protect against heat and flames.

 - Protective overalls are also reinforced using Nomex webbing to improve the abrasion resistance and strength.